loafey/master-thesis/Thesis/TODO/Minor.md

   - [ ] The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "��,��↦[��0]": what happens if the list that z maps to is not a singleton list?

+- 4.3 Compilation target
+  - [ ] style: "a developer can not guarantee", "gives us the ability", "a lot of": too informal / different in style from the rest.

 - 4.4.
 Language ABI
   - [ ] "As with any language ...
 ABI": that is clearly not the case.
 Why